When referring to “buying a child,” that can be considered rude when talking about adoption.

 “Yes, our child joined our family through adoption.”

-I remember my heart beating faster.
+I remember my heart beating faster with the idea of “buying a child.”
 There was a sting of anger that welled up inside of me.
-Why would she talk about our child like we had just picked him up from a car dealership?
+Why would she talk about our child like we had just picked him up from a car dealership like “buying a child?”
 Were people always going to ask us such intrusive questions?
 Judah is just a baby now, but how do I navigate these conversations as he grows?
 He should never hear or associate his worth with a dollar amount.